Introduction

 The Queen holds significant value in card games, often ranking below the King but above the Jack.

-Jack is often portrayed as a youthful figure, occasionally shown in motion, as if engaged in some activity.
-He may carry weapons, tools, or objects related to his assigned suit.
+- Portrayal: A youthful figure, occasionally shown in motion, as if engaged in some activity.
+They may carry weapons, tools, or objects related to their assigned suit.

 What are the Alternate Names of Face Cards?